DlangScience/DlangScience.github.io/content/main/contrib_help.md

-# Getting started as a DlangScience contributor
+# Getting started with DlangScience

 Here is a pre-alpha draft of a bit of "getting started" documentation...

+## Tips for newcomers

+* if you are new to the D programming language see http://dlang.org/getstarted.html
+* DlangScience depends heavily on [dub](http://code.dlang.org/getting_started) to manage package dependencies and versioning
+* for a quickstart tutorial, see [Getting Started in D](http://d.readthedocs.org/en/latest/index.html)
+* for a simple example using `dub` and a DlangScience module, see [here](https://github.com/DlangScience/cblas/tree/master/examples/gemmTest)

 ## Contributing to DlangScience